Japan–Portugal relations: 16th century

-Trade
+Trade and commerce

+Portuguese trading ship in Nagasaki, depicted in Nanban art.

 The first affiliation between Portugal and Japan started in 1543, when Portuguese explorers landed in the southern archipelago of Japan, becoming the first Europeans to reach Japan.
+They arrived on Tanegashima, ruled by Tanegashima Tokitaka, who quickly acquired Portuguese firearms and ordered local smiths to copy them, beginning the spread of guns throughout Japan.
 As soon as the first Portuguese arrived in 1543, Portuguese traders and merchants began looking for trading opportunities in Japan.
 This period of time is often entitled Nanban trade, where both Portuguese and Japanese would engage in mercantilism and cultural exchange.

 The Portuguese at this time would found the port of Nagasaki, through the initiative of the Jesuit Gaspar Vilela and the Daimyo lord Ōmura Sumitada, in 1571, where the annual trade ships arrived from then on.
+Sumitada, who converted to Christianity in 1563, was the first daimyō to do so and strongly supported Portuguese trade and Jesuit missionary activity.
+In 1580 he granted Nagasaki to the Jesuits, helping make it the principal Portuguese trading center in Japan.

 The expansion for commerce extended Portuguese influence in Japan, particularly in Kyushu, where the port became a strategic hot spot after the Portuguese assistance to Daimyo Sumitada on repelling an attack on the harbor by the Ryūzōji clan in 1578.
+Portuguese influence in Kyushu was also strengthened through alliance with the powerful Christian daimyō Ōtomo Sōrin, who welcomed missionaries and merchants into his domains.
+Sōrin converted to Christianity in 1578 under the name Dom Francisco and became one of the leading supporters of Portuguese interests in Japan.

 The cargo of the first Portuguese ships (called kurofune, "Black Ships", by the Japanese) upon docking in Japan were basically cargo coming from China (silk, porcelain, etc.).
-The Japanese craved these goods, which were prohibited from the contacts with the Chinese by the Emperor as punishment for the attacks of the Wokou piracy.
+The Japanese craved these goods, which were prohibited from contacts with the Chinese by the Emperor as punishment for the attacks of the Wokou piracy.
 Thus, the Portuguese acted as intermediaries in the Asian trade.
 Many products and cultural aspects flowed into the Japanese market from Portugal, while silver and other goods from Japan circulated into the Portuguese kingdom.

-A Portuguese trading ship, a carrack (or nau), in Nagasaki, depicted in art from the 17th century.